No. 11 Squadron RAF: Cold War (1945 onwards)

+21st century

-From August 1988 the squadron operated the twin seat Panavia Tornado F3 from RAF Leeming.
-In February 2003 it was announced that some of No. 11 Squadron's Tornado F3s had been modified to carry the ALARM missile (and unofficially designated as Tornado EF3s) to widen their capabilities to include suppression of enemy air defences (SEAD).
-Following the publication of the Future Capabilities study on 21 July 2004, XI(F) squadron disbanded in October 2005.
+In February 2003, several of No. 11 Squadron's Tornados were modified to carry the ALARM anti-radiation missile (and unofficially designated as the Tornado EF3) to widen their capabilities to include suppression of enemy air defences (SEAD).
+The squadron disbanded in October 2005 as part of defence reforms following the publication of the Delivering Security in a Changing World: Future Capabilities study by the Ministry of Defence in July 2004.

-The RAF announced that 11 Squadron would be the second front line squadron to re-equip with the Typhoon but would now be based at RAF Coningsby.
-The Squadron stood up at Coningsby on 29 March 2007, dropping the (F) designation in recognition of its new tasking as the Royal Air Force's lead Typhoon multi-role squadron.
-In March 2011, 11 Squadron (assisted by some 29(R) Squadron personnel and additional aircraft supplied by 29(R) and 3(F) Squadrons) deployed to Gioia Del Colle, Bari, Italy, to help police the no-fly zone imposed by Resolution 1973 over Libya as part of Operation Ellamy.
+The RAF announced that No. 11 Squadron would be the second frontline squadron to re-equip with the Eurofighter Typhoon, and would be based at RAF Coningsby; it received its first aircraft in October 2006.
+The squadron reformed at Coningsby on 29 March 2007, dropping the (F) designation in recognition of its new tasking as the lead Typhoon multi-role squadron.

-In 2013 the squadron deployed to the Mediterranean again, this time RAF Akrotiri in Cyprus, as part of 121 EAW providing air defence of Cyprus under the auspices of Operation Luminous.
+In March 2011, the squadron deployed to Gioia Del Colle Air Base in Italy, to help police the no-fly zone imposed by UN Security Council Resolution 1973 over Libya as part of Operation Ellamy, assisted by No. 29(R) Squadron personnel and aircraft and further aircraft from No. 3 Squadron.
+In 2013, the squadron deployed to the Mediterranean again, this time to RAF Akrotiri in Cyprus, as part of No. 121 Expeditionary Air Wing, providing air defence of Cyprus as part of Operation Luminous.

-XI(F) Squadron resumed the use of its '(F)' Fighter status during its centenary year, with celebrations taking place on 7 and 8 May 2015 in the form of a formal dinner with the Squadron Association, and a parade complete with flypast.
+No. 11 Squadron resumed the use of its '(F)' fighter designation during its centenary year, with celebrations taking place on 7 and 8 May 2015 in the form of a formal dinner with the Squadron Association, and a parade with flypast.

 During February 2018, the squadron participated in Exercise Red Flag 18-1, the world's largest and most complex air combat exercise run by the US Air Force.
 For the duration of the exercise the squadron's Typhoons operated from Nellis Air Force Base in Nevada.

+During November 2023, the squadron participated in Exercise Ferocious Falcon V, a Qatari led exercise.